nordic-institute/X-Road/TRADEMARK.md

 ## 5 Updates of Guidelines

-The NIIS®, X-ROAD® and Harmony eDelivery Access® Trademark Usage Guidelines may be modified from time to time by NIIS at our sole discretion and release new versions without notice.
+The NIIS® and X-ROAD® Trademark Usage Guidelines may be modified from time to time by NIIS at our sole discretion and release new versions without notice.
 The current version is 2022 v1, published in December 2022.